Note: To read The Wishing Map from the beginning, click here.

 He fingered the charred wood.

-Thoughts: Have you ever poured your heart into something, only to return and find it all but dead?
+Thoughts: Have you ever poured your heart into something, only to return later and find it in ruins?

 To read The Wishing Map 117 click here!